 Fat bike tires don’t maintain speed as well as harder, more narrow mountain bike tires so you have to pedal more.
 When you stop pedaling, you slow down faster.
 When riding a fat bike, you’ll burn more energy and cover less ground than you would on a mountain bike.
-For this reason, fat bikes aren’t ideal for long distance touring, unless you plan to spend the majority of your time riding off-road.
+For this reason, fat bikes aren’t ideal for riding long distances, unless you plan to spend the majority of your time riding off-road.
 They can make good bikepacking bikes.

 3. Fat Bikes are Heavy

 The extra-wide tires and rims have more material, which makes them weigh more.
 A standard mid-range fat bike weighs around 33-40 lbs.
 The lightest fat bikes with carbon fiber frames weigh around 30 lbs.
 To compare, an average mountain bike weighs around 30 lbs with the lightest models weighing in at around 22 lbs.
 The extra weight reduces efficiency and makes the bike feel more cumbersome to ride.

 4. Fat bikes are slow